-Some might be like Woods and have the ability to grab a stick, stand properly, and swing at a young age.
-However, it may take years for other children to lower this.
+Some might be like Tiger Woods and have the ability to grab a stick, stand properly, and swing at a young age.
+However, it may take years for other children to reach this level.
 The best age to start golf lessons is between six and eight years old.
 This is the time when many golf clubs start offering group classes for children.

 Instructors make the game fun and engaging while teaching crucial parts of the game, such as the basics of holding the club, swinging, chipping and putting.
 When it comes to learning how to play golf, it's important to consider a child's attention span.
 When they have the attention span necessary to be able to place their body in certain positions, that's when they should start taking lessons.
 I've seen 3-year-olds be able to position their feet and grip, and swing the stick consistently.